BuildOnViction/docs/docs/masternode/tomox-sdk.md

 - See fullnode in the Stats Page (Testnet: https://stats.testnet.tomochain.com/)
 - Open your relayer on browser (http://[SERVER_IP])

+!!!
+Note
-Note: You need to wait for until your fullnode pass the block number that you registered your relayer to see the pairs
+    You need to wait for until your fullnode pass the block number that you registered your relayer to see the pairs

 ## Setup manually